 Making the leap from 500 to 1,000 email subscribers requires thinking bigger and understanding what motivates fans.

 This phase is important for experimentation.
-You are large enough to get accurate estimation of what your audience likes, but not too large that you cannot experiment freely.
-Try different rewards, incentives, and find out creative ways to build a close-knit community.
+You’re large enough to get an accurate estimation of what your audience likes, but not so large that you cannot experiment freely.
+Try different rewards, incentives, and find creative ways to build a close-knit community.

 Join forces with fellow authors to host major book giveaways or writing contests with attractive prizes.
-Now you can target authors with larger following because you have a few subscribers already.
+Now you can target authors with larger followings because you have a few subscribers already.

 Alessandra Torre has shared the complete blueprint for running awesome author giveaways if you need some inspiration.

 You don’t even need a big budget.
-Handmade items like handmade bookmarks, signed books, your paintings, string art, etc. work as well.
+Handmade items like bookmarks, signed books, your paintings, string art, etc., work as well.

 Offer deals on older published books to attract new readers.